niviana/fluxcd-minecraft/README.md

     installCRDs: true
 ```

-Note that with ` interval: 12h` we configure niviana to pull the Helm repository index every twelfth hours to check for updates.
+Note that with ` interval: 12h` we configure Flux to pull the Helm repository index every twelfth hours to check for updates.
-If the new chart version that matches the `1.x` semver range is found, niviana will upgrade the release.
+If the new chart version that matches the `1.x` semver range is found, Flux will upgrade the release.

 In **infrastructure/configs/** dir we have Kubernetes custom resources, such as the Let's Encrypt issuer: